-Unfortunately we do not accept NHS vouchers on our website, however we do accept Accor Eyecare vouchers.
+Unfortunately we do not accept NHS vouchers on our website, however we do accept Edenred Eyecare vouchers.
 We do however accept NHS vouchers in our store in Westgate on Sea, Kent, UK.
 The Health & Safety (Display Screen Equipment) Regulations of 1992 state that habitual users of VDU's are entitled to regular eye examinations paid for by their employer.

 After your eye examination, your optician will complete a VDU Certificate of Recommendation.
 Make sure it is signed and stamped and you receive two copies.
 One copy must be given to the person who issued you the Eye Examination Voucher, and the other should be kept for your records.